 FORM!
 Is an ever widening collective of beings who are interested in getting free and showing others how to do so.
 You are so welcome here.

-Our 2025/2026 intake for the FORM! x RESET 250 Hour Facilitator Training is now full.
-To register your interest for the 26/27 course please fill our the form below.
-The course will open for applications early Autumn 2025.
+Our 2026/2027 FORM! x RESET 250 Hour Facilitator Training is now open.
+To register your interest and receive an information pack, fill out the form below.

 Over the course of 6 months, you are invited to ground, expand, deepen then condense your practice through four distinct and carefully curated modules which together will leave you equipped to share and honour this sacred spiritual practice.
 This will also be a rich and transformative journey into a tradition, into body and into self, carefully guided by a diverse faculty of skilled and experienced space holders, to support you to meet new practice and concept and to guide you towards what you already deeply know.